 Introduction to Expository Writing

 Introduces college level skills in reading critically, exploring ideas, and writing.
 Covers composing essays which support a thesis through structure appropriate to both thesis reader, and covers revision for clarity and correctness.
-Prerequisites: (Placement into WR 115 or completion of WR 90) and (placement into RD 115 or completion of RD 90).
+Prerequisites: placement into WR 115.
 Audit available.

 Upon completion of this course, students will be able to:

-- Read to determine a writer’s purpose and perspectiv
+- Read to determine a writer’s purpose and perspective.

 - Write for a variety of purposes, audiences and contexts.